otabv/mah-webb.github.io/courses/rio2015/ws3.md

 void htmlstart(EthernetClient client) {
   //this text will be the beginning of all http requests
   //Strings can eat meomory.
-With F, the constant strings are stored in Flash memory and saves memory for the code. client.println(F("HTTP/1.1 200 OK"));
+With F, the constant strings
+  //are stored in Flash memory and saves memory for the code. client.println(F("HTTP/1.1 200 OK"));
   client.println(F("Content-Type: text/html"));
   client.println();